 CyberLink is recognized for its range of reliable creative applications.
 PowerDirector is a popular video editing suite and the choice of many enthusiasts and professionals alike.
 Each year a new release adds functionality and incremental improvements to the software and version 19 welcomes a raft of useful tweaks including a new, simpler interface, cleaner timeline controls and the ability to easily duplicate title attributes and clips allow users to edit footage efficiently.
 There are also updates to PowerDirector's keyframe tools, color matching and motion graphic titles.
 Cyberlink still offers PhotoDirector as a perpetual license – but the subscription offer is the best overall value, as it gives you free access to Shutterstock HD clips, make it one of the best video editing software programs for those on a budget.

 With expanded color grading options and a range of automatic filters, VideoStudio Ultimate is seriously competitive.
 It gives you control of highlights, mid-tones and lowlights, just like Lightroom does for photos, and the pricier Premiere Pro for videos.
 It even offers control over specific colors, so you can make a shade of green pop without affecting the rest of the scene.
 The software also supports the creation of text masks, so you can easily overlay dynamic titles on your videos without having to jump into another application.
 Even transitions are handled in a novel, customizable way, so you can align elements across scenes so the fades, blurs or wipes happen exactly how you want them to.
 With a core interface that’s very similar to much of the more premium competition, it’s a great gateway editor for beginners to get started with.
-The VideoStudio Ultimate 2021 version enhances image stabilization and instant templates, as well as other very useful improvements that make it one of the best video editing software programs for those looking to sharpen their editing skills.
+Now up to VideoStudio 2022, the latest version adds face effects, a new speech to text converter, animated AR stickers, GIF creator, camera movement transitions and more besides.

 iMovie remains a popular editing option for people of a range of expertise levels.
 Its consumer-level focus however does mean it is easy to use, so even if you have never experienced it before you should fall right into step with the design philosophy without too much effort.
 It is incredibly simple to import media into a project from your Apple devices, spanning iMacs, MacBooks and iPhones.
 Within mere minutes you can create attractive videos using the provided templates.